the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 }
 ~~~~~~~~

 When you run your tests again, you will notice that your snapshot test for the App component fails.
-It shows the following diff on the command line.
+It should show the following diff on the command line.

 {lang=javascript}
 ~~~~~~~~